Tobi1018/MechaCar_Statistical_Analysis/README.md

 ## Hypothesis:
 * Null Hypothesis: MecharCar and Competition vehicles perform similarly in terms of average city and highway fuel efficiency.
 * Alternative Hypothesis: Competition vehicles and MecharCars have different average city or highway fuel efficiency.

+## Statistical Test:
+Statistically, we will use a t-test to determine if there are differences in fuel economy between the MecharCar and the competition.